Fiqar-DE4/Team-1-Alta-Capstone-ELT/README.md

-# CAPTSONE-PROJECT-ELT-ALTA: ELT Pipeline Data Model for Product Performance Analysis
+# Capstone-Project-ELT-Alta: ELT Pipeline Data Model for Product Performance Analysis
 ## Background Case
 DreamShop, a rapidly growing e-commerce platform, has revolutionized how customers shop online by offering a vast range of products from electronics to home essentials.
 As DreamShop continues to expand its product catalog and customer base, the company faces new challenges in understanding product performance, managing inventory, and enhancing customer satisfaction.